9/8/11

 47 degrees at 11:45am.
 Raw, overcast.

 Puritanical attitudes are dead and given the curing of most sexually transmitted diseases, a real zoo will no doubt break loose.
+The future is not bright for Republicans.
+Victorian sexual mores have collapsed and even the 90's era lesbians have gotten away from Puritanism and into sexual adventurousness.

 I gave $500 to the Seuss Sculpture project, although we should honor other Springfield creative artists, not just Seuss.
 There is an obituary in the paper today for a John Wesley Herring (1955-2004).
 He was a machinist who belonged to the Church of Overflowing Love.
-Also there was an obit for Dr. Alan S. Peck, a portly gentleman with whom I once sat at a Caron breakfast.
+Also there was an obit for Dr. Alan S. Peck, a portly gentleman with whom I once sat at a Paul Caron breakfast.
 He was born in Montpelier and was a graduate of Harvard and McGill.

 Mike Andrukonis and an assistant named Damian in a Seattle Seahawks sweatshirt came over with a crew to replace my leaning chimney.
 Mike told me he graduated from Westfield State in 1976.
 They did a good job and left only a small amount of litter behind.
 While they were here Mrs. Penniman came by and asked Mike if he would give her an estimate on what it would cost to fix some damage to her house caused by raccoons.
 Total cost of my chimney repairs was $2795.
 When they left I gave them each an orange and a bottle of Harvey's Bristol Creme.